saurabbikramsen/YarsaTestReview/README.md

 - Run the app locally using pnpm start:dev as below for development mode.

 - After running locally 'http://localhost:[port]/api' is the route for swagger documentation.
-- Run e2e test which will seed the first admin user:
+- Run e2e test which will seed(create) the first admin user:
     - email : saurab@gmail.com
     - password : saurab123
 - Create players and play games to increase their stats.